-Only general education courses listed in the curriculum plan may be options for transfer to Galen's prelicensure programs.
-The following provides information regarding those courses that may be eligible for transfer.
+Only general education and interdisciplinary courses listed in the curriculum plan may be options for transfer to Galen's prelicensure programs.
+The following table provides additional information and requirements regarding those courses that may be eligible for transfer.

-Course(s) Eligible for Transfer ADN Program BSN Program, Prelicensure Option BSL 101 - Principles of Pharmacology No Not offered AID 1040 - Introduction to Artificial Intelligence and Digital Literacy No Not Offered GPS 1200- Pathway to Success Will be considered if applicant has an earned bachelor's degree from an institution with which Galen has a current, formalized articulation agreement on record.
+Course(s) Eligible for Transfer ADN Program BSN Program, Prelicensure Option BSL 101 - Principles of Pharmacology No Not offered AID 1040 - Introduction to Artificial Intelligence and Digital Literacy No Not Offered GPS 1201- Pathway to Success Will be considered if applicant has an earned bachelor's degree from an institution with which Galen has a current, formalized articulation agreement on record.
 PHM 2500 - Introduction to Pharmacology Not Offered Will be considered if completed within the last five (5) years BIO 1100/50 Anatomy and Physiology 1 Will be considered if applicant has 1) achieved Galen's established benchmark score on the ATI TEAS science subcomponents on an ATI TEAS taken in the past five years OR 2) if applicant has an earned bachelor's degree from an institution with which Galen has a current formalized articulation agreement on record.
-BIO 1300/50 Anatomy and Physiology 2 BIO 2100 Microbiology for Healthcare Professionals Other Science and Math Courses Will be considered if completed within five (5) years of start date evaluation of advanced placement coursework when submitting the initial application.
+BIO 1300/50 Anatomy and Physiology 2 BIO 2100/50 Microbiology for Healthcare Professionals Other Science and Math Courses Will be considered if completed within five (5) years of start date mastery of "3" or above on the corresponding examination before credit will be awarded.
+The applicant must indicate that they wish to request an evaluation of advanced placement coursework when submitting the initial application.
 If accepted, this score will be recorded as a "transfer" or "T" grade on the grade transcript.
 Please refer to Galen's [Residency Requirements](#) for complete information.
 To be considered for transfer, AP credit must have been earned within the past five (5) years for science and math courses.